Imagine Spain. Existing high above the clouds, hear the echoes of

-phantasmal peaked rock chant in unison their canticles born beneath the crusts of earth.
-The Pyrenees bear the incisions of their birth; yet, theirs is a continuous deliverance about magnificence and beauty.
+phantasmal peaked rock chant in unison their canticles born beneath the crusts of earth: The Pyrenees bear the incisions of their birth; yet, their form is a continuous deliverance about magnificence and beauty.
 Where draping mountain slopes meet ocean, song, once again, is born.
 Nothing less than music captures the Mediterranean, a marriage of land and sea.

 Brazen by wild rosemary and maritime salt, the figure of Tomás Lozano

 emerges as a true Iberian son.
 Meet him, the progeny of this marriage, and

 you encounter Catalunya and Andalucía, the Romanesque and Gaudí,

 Ballads and Flamenco, Moorish moaxajas and Sephardic lullabies.

 His story begins shepherding.
 Soon, songs of innocence develop into druid

 dances under the fire-spewing correfocs of Granollers.
 Drummers and